 Guidance for selling used school machinery and equipment

-The following article is aimed at teachers, technicians, business managers and facilities managers of schools, colleges and academies in regards to the best practices when selling used equipment from Design and Technology, Engineering, Product Design, Textiles, Art and other vocational courses.
+The following article is aimed at teachers, technicians, business managers and facilities managers of schools, colleges and other educational institutions.
+It concerns the best practices when selling used equipment from Design and Technology, Engineering, Product Design, Textiles, Art and other vocational courses.

 Can schools sell old DT equipment?

 This will vary depending on the school.
-Machinery at some schools will be owned by the local authority and not the school itself and therefore the local authority will need to consent before a sale if agreed.
-Mostly schools will be in control of their own budget in regards to purchasing and selling so the final decision would lie with the Business Manager.
-If the machine has been leased from an external company, there may be some outstanding funds owed on the item which should be cleared before any sale.
+Machinery at some schools will be owned by the local authority and not the school itself, and therefore the local authority will need to consent before a sale.
+Mostly schools will be in control of their own budget in regards to purchasing and selling, so the final decision would lie with the Business Manager.
+If the machine has been leased from an external company, there may be some outstanding funds owed on the item, which should be cleared before any sale.

-If part of a Multi Academy Trust (MAT) the equipment should be offered to other academies in the MAT before offered for sale to those outside of the MAT however this should be highlighted by the Business Manager before a price is agreed with a purchaser.
+If part of a Multi Academy Trust (MAT), the equipment should be offered to other academies in the MAT before offered for sale outside of the MAT.
+However, this should be highlighted by the Business Manager before a price is agreed with a purchaser.
 The equipment could also be offered to any feeder schools.

 Why do schools sell old equipment?

-- If a department does not use a machine, it will be taking up space and will be costing the department each year to have the machine tested.
-By selling the machine, the department will free up some space and acquire funds which can be better used elsewhere.
+- If a department does not use a machine it will be taking up space, and will be costing the department each year to have the machine tested.
+By selling the machine the department will free up space and acquire funds which can be better used elsewhere.

-- Schools on the Priority Schools Building Programme (PSBP) will have an amount allocated in the cost of the new building to fitting out the new Design Technology department with new equipment.
-The old equipment will be surplus to requirements as it is being replaced.
+- Schools on the Priority Schools Building Programme (PSBP) will have an amount allocated in the cost of the new building, for fitting out the new Design Technology department with new equipment.
+As it is being replaced, the old equipment will be surplus to requirements.

 - Some machines may be missing critical parts which prevent the safe use of the machine.
-With older machines, these parts may not be available to purchase or the cost of replacing or retrofitting the part may be more expensive than a whole new machine.
+With older machines these parts may be longer be available to purchase, or the cost of replacing or retrofitting the part may be more expensive than a whole new machine.

-- The technology of some machines may be outdated and a new machine will be required to keep students learning the skills required in industry once leaving school.
-Whilst the techniques needed to use the typical machines found in a school workshop will always be relevant, there is also the need to teach students new processes.
+- The technology of some machines may be outdated, and a new machine will be required to keep students learning the skills required in industry once leaving school.
+While the techniques needed to use the machines typically found in a school workshop will always be relevant, there is also the need to teach students new processes.

 - Some schools are choosing to stop teaching Design Technology.
 DT can be an expensive subject to run and if the grades don’t justify the cost, a school may choose to end the subject.

-There are plenty of reasons why a school may choose to sell their equipment however the decision to sell equipment shouldn’t be taken lightly.
-The cost of replacing the equipment if it is needed in the future will be expensive and the equipment may be of a lesser quality.
-Staff should be seen as guardians of the equipment who preserve the workshop for use by future generation and should act with the school’s best interests at heart.
+There are plenty of reasons why a school may choose to sell their equipment, however the decision to sell it shouldn’t be taken lightly.
+The cost of replacing the equipment, if it is needed in the future, will be expensive and the replacement may be of a lesser quality.
+Staff should be seen as guardians of the equipment, who preserve the workshop for use by future generations, and should act with the school’s best interests at heart.

 Who can schools sell to?

-Schools can sell their equipment to whoever they like and through a range selling channels.
+Schools can sell their equipment to whoever they like, and through a range of selling channels.
 Each method of selling presents different problems that may arise.

-eBay and Gumtree– Selling through these websites are a great way of reaching a larger range of people across the UK who may be interested in the item for sale.
+Selling through these websites is a great way of reaching a larger range of potential buyers across the UK.

 Gumtree does not charge to have an item listed on their site.